 BPharm (Hons), PGDipPsychPharm, MRPharmS, MCMHP, Independent Prescriber

-Yogita has had several publications in pharmacy journals.
 She was a member of the Department of Health Physical Health, Mental Health working group and co-developer of two resources to support mental health nurses take positive actions to improve patients’ physical health and reduce the unwanted variation highlighted in The Five Year Forward View for Mental Health.

 Yogita has led on the implementation of ‘Point of care testing and physical health monitoring in clozapine clinics’ which was finalist in two national awards and presented at various national conferences.
 She has also led on the coproduction of a physical health monitoring booklet to support patients taking clozapine which was highly commended by MHRA.